 How To Deal With Negativity

 This summer, I asked some lovely ladies about their thoughts on finding motivation for creativity.
 It was a really wonderful, and I feel like it’s an amazing way to get a lot of perspective on important topics.
 The next big topic I wanted to cover is dealing with negativity.
 I’m aware that my thoughts all tend to come from a place of optimism, but that doesn’t mean that bad stuff doesn’t happen!
 It does.
 It does all the time, and I want to make sure we’re all equipped with the tools to handle those situations with conflict, adversity, and general negativity.
+Remember a great tool to utilize is professional help; find a therapist here.

 Below you’re going to find responses to two specific questions.
 The answers come from women native to places all over the US, Norway, Canada, and Argentina.
 Their words are honest, thoughtful, and specific.
 You’re going to find personal anecdotes and advice.
 Sit back and get comfy for some serious wisdom.
 (Also feel free to click through if you fall in love with these women and desire more of them in your life!
 They’d love to have you.)